AmineDjeghri/RTUC/README.md

-# Rtuc: Ready to use codes
+# RTUC: Ready to use codes